2 min read

 Not satisfied with the £5k, Mr Banfield challenged the Will, stating that he was a financially dependent cohabitant and could not afford his own home.
 The Judge ordered that Mr Banfield receive a maintenance allowance.
 Mr Banfield claimed this was not enough.
 The result was that the judge ordered the home to be sold, and Mr Banfield was given a life interest over half the proceeds.
 Mr Banfield applied for more, but the judge ordered the other half to go to the son since he was the intended beneficiary of the will.

-This case highlights the importance of keeping your planning current and regularly reviewing Wills as relationships evolve and change.
+These cases highlight the importance of keeping your planning current and regularly reviewing Wills as relationships evolve and change.

 Acknowledgement to Siobhan Rattigan, Senior Lecturer for the College of Will Writing.